jmaasch/causal_arc/README.md

 This repository houses the source code for generating CausalARC tasks, as well as static datasets of presampled tasks (`data/static_evaluation_set/`) and text prompts (`data/prompts/`).

+See our full project page here: [https://jmaasch.github.io/carc/](https://jmaasch.github.io/carc/)

 **Abstract**

->This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the Abstraction and Reasoning Corpus (ARC).
-Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model.
+>On-the-fly reasoning often requires adaptation to novel problems under limited data and distribution shift.
+This work introduces CausalARC: an experimental testbed for AI reasoning in low-data and out-of-distribution regimes, modeled after the [Abstraction and Reasoning Corpus](https://arcprize.org/) (ARC).
+Each CausalARC reasoning task is sampled from a fully specified *causal world model*, formally expressed as a structural causal model (SCM).
 Principled data augmentations provide observational, interventional, and counterfactual feedback about the world model in the form of few-shot, in-context learning demonstrations.
 As a proof-of-concept, we illustrate the use of CausalARC for four language model evaluation settings: (1) abstract reasoning with test-time training, (2) counterfactual reasoning with in-context learning, (3) program synthesis, and (4) causal discovery with logical reasoning.
+Within- and between-model performance varied heavily across tasks, indicating room for significant improvement in language model reasoning.

 <br>
 <p align="center">